wisekiddo/DataStructureAlgorithm/README.md

 	}

 ## Bitmask Operations
 > Bit masking allows you to use operations that work on bit-level.
-Which often leads to faster runtime
+Which often leads to faster runtime and limits memory usage

 ##### Formula: swap values with only two variables in Kotlin